-A loyal reader named Austen recently sent us an email titled “They’re All Just a Bunch of Hippies!”
+A loyal reader, Austen, recently sent us an email titled “They’re All Just a Bunch of Hippies!”
 The email portrayed a certain sentiment that is often expressed by people who hear about minimalism the first time.
-And it’s an odd sentiment—it’s as if they’re offended by our “radically different” lifestyle, as if they think we are questioning their lifestyle or looking down on them or telling them how to live.
+And it’s an odd sentiment—it’s as if they’re offended by our “radically different” lifestyle, as if they think we are questioning their lifestyle.
 But we’re not.

 While at work yesterday I mentioned how I was particularly moved by an article I re-read that morning and forwarded it to one of my co-workers.
 We are a small, tight-knit division within my company in which I see this particular co-worker striving to climb the corporate ladder.
 This associate and I tend to see things similarly when it comes to finding an amicable and best-suited solution.
 He has always been very open to criticism and suggestions and uses them to determine the best course of action.
 I have learned to be more open to others’ ideas from observing and interacting with him.
 He has told me he admires that I am so organized and keep lists (which as he says, “90% of the most successful people do”).